phoenixframework/phoenix_live_view/guides/introduction/installation.md

   end
 ```

-Note that LiveViews are automatically configured to add use a "live.html.leex" layout in this line:
+Note that LiveViews are automatically configured to use a "live.html.leex" layout in this line:

 ```elixir
 use Phoenix.LiveView,